-The foreign exchange loss recorded in operating expenses for the three months ended 31 December 2018 is attributed to unfavorable movements to the US dollar since 30 September 2018.
-For the same three-month period in 2017 there were favorable movements to the US dollar.
+The foreign exchange loss recorded in operating expenses for the three months ended 31 March 2019 is attributed to unfavorable movements to the US Dollar since 31 December 2018.
+There were favorable movements to the US Dollar in the same three-month period in 2018.